ToniCzyrnik/ToniCzyrnik.github.io/content/blog/Remote Studying and Working in Tallinn/index.md

 ## Welcome to the Baltics

-Yes, I chose Tallinn.
+Yes, I chose Tallinn as the first destination as a digital nomad.
 Tallinn - the tiny capital many never heard of.
 I think it's one of the most underrated cities in Europe. 🇪🇺

 Estonia is the country with the most digital government in Europe.
 Their ID cards provide digital access for signatures, voting, medical records and submitting tax claims.
 You can even start your first business digitally.
 But there are things you need to do in person: marriage, divorce and a credit for properties.

 *IT education is important in Estonia.
 All children start learning about algorithms and coding at the age of seven.
-It's for the preparation of the digital age.*
+It's preparation for the digital age.*

 <figure>
 	<img src="./Old town Entrance.jpg" alt="" height=auto width="400"/>
 	<figcaption></figcaption>
 </figure>

-When walk around the city, you'll notice the lokal coffeeshops "Reval".
+Fun Fact: When you walk around the city, you'll notice the lokal coffeeshops "Reval".
 That's the original name of the city until 1918.
 The name changed to Tallinn with the independence of Estonia.

 Reval was a significant trade hub in Europe during the 14th and 16th centuries.
 Today, the old town of Tallinn is one of the best-preserved medieval cities and is classified as a UNESCO World Heritage Site.
+You get a glimpse of the former medieval fortress.

 Tallinn was occupied by the German until end of World War 1.
 Followed by the occupation by the Red Army during World War 2 in 1940.
 Nazi Germany occupied the city from 1941 to 1944.
 But Soviet occupation was quickly reestablished until 1991.
 Tallinn became the capital of an independent country once again in August 1991. 🎉